viniciusromani/location-finder/README.md

 We need you to create an app that allows users to make searches for locations and present the results in a list, allowing them to be presented in a map view inside the app.
 The app architecture, project and code organization, file structure and comments will be evaluated.

 **Optionally** you can send us an iOS challenge that you've done before for any other company.
-This project should be in Objective-C or Swift 3+ and acomplish those requirements below:
+This project should be in Objective-C or Swift 3+ and accomplish those requirements below:

  - Two or more screens;
  - REST API requests;